Toil12/Flood_it/README.md

 # Flood_it
-a floot_it project which is not totally completed,but could achieve the basic rule
+a floot_it project which is not totally completed,but could achieve the basic rule obeying the theory

 the results of testset is: